alqubo/hackaton-infojobs-midudev/README.md

 When you click the extension icon, you will see the React app, rendered as an extension popup.

+## How to use

+1. Complete the form accessing from the extension
+2. Go to the detail of a job offer and it will automatically calculate the affinity.

 ## Authors
 - [@alqubo](https://www.github.com/alqubo)